 FW: Jupp Heynckes (West Germany)

 A prolific goalscorer at club level with VfL Borussia Mönchengladbach, with whom he won four German titles and the 1975 UEFA Cup, Heynckes was unlucky to be around at the same time as Gerd Müller.
-With his peerless goalscoring record, 'Der Bomber' was always the first-choice striker for West Germany, but in 1972, unlike at the FIFA World Cups before and after, coach Helmut Schön decided to pair the two deadly marksmen together.
+'Der Bomber' was always the first-choice striker for West Germany, but in 1972, unlike at the FIFA World Cups before and after, coach Helmut Schön decided to pair the two deadly marksmen together.
 In all Heynckes scored 14 goals in 39 appearances for West Germany, 220 in 365 Bundesliga matches and 51 in 64 European club games.
-He became a coach, leading Real Madrid CF to the UEFA Champions League glory in 1998.
+He became a coach, winning the UEFA Champions League in 1998 and 2013, retiring after the latter.

 FW: Gerd Müller (West Germany)

-Perhaps football's greatest goalscorer, Müller scored 365 goals in 427 Bundesliga games for FC Bayern München, 66 in 74 European club matches and, most astonishing of all, 68 in 62 internationals.
+Perhaps football's greatest goalscorer, Müller scored 365 goals in 427 Bundesliga games for Bayern München, 66 in 74 European club matches and, most astonishing of all, 68 in 62 internationals.
 Eleven came during the 1972 UEFA European Championship campaign, including two in the final against the Soviet Union.
 Both were classic opportunist goals, or "kleine tore" as coach Helmut Schön often referred to Müller's predatory strikes.
-He won the 1970 Ballon d'Or after scoring ten goals at the FIFA World Cup, and added four more at the 1974 tournament, including the winner in the final against the Netherlands.
-It was Der Bomber's last goal for his country as, aged 28, he announced his retirement from international football "for personal reasons".
+He won the 1970 Ballon d'Or after ten goals at the FIFA World Cup, and added four more a the 1974 tournament, including the winner in the final against the Netherlands.
+It was Der Bomber's last goal for his country as, aged 28, he retired from international football citing personal reasons.